International Marxist Group: Red Mole 1970-1973

 In March 1970, The Black Dwarfs editorial board split over questions of Leninism, the felt lack of internal programmatic debate, especially around the support for anti-colonial revolutionary movements by the breakaway faction.
 A second newspaper was established, Red Mole, which Tariq Ali edited alongside an editorial board with an IMG majority.
 Red Mole was a "revolutionary internationalist" paper that carried a broad range of left-wing opinion in its pages, including a famous interview with John Lennon.
 Chenhanho Chimutengwende, a Zimbabwe exile who later served as a minister under Robert Mugabe, was one of the non-IMG members on the editorial board.
 IMG members also took part in New Left Review: Tariq Ali, Robin Blackburn, and Quintin Hoare were on its editorial board for much of the 1970s and subsequently.

 Because Red Mole was used by the IMG as its main organ, articles were sometimes mistakenly thought to indicate the positions of the IMG.
 For example, there was confusion after Robin Blackburn had written an April 1970 article entitled "Let it bleed" for Red Mole, in which he argued that Marxists should disrupt the campaigns of the Labour and Conservative parties in the 1970 General Election.
 IMG secretary Pat Jordan replied a month later to explain why the IMG favoured a Labour victory.
 The group's general orientation at that time was summarised by Ali's book The Coming British Revolution (ISBN 0-224-00630-4).

 By September 1970, Red Circles had been set up to organise activists who supported the paper.
 Many went on to join the IMG.
 The IMG radicalised as it grew: Pat Jordan's leadership gave way to that of John Ross, who anticipated that the rising tide of class struggle could lead to a pre-revolutionary crisis in Britain.
 In August 1972, the IMG formally assumed control of the Red Mole and prepared to relaunch it as a weekly newspaper.

+In 1971, branch orders of Red Mole only returned 52-63% of expected revenue from sales.

 The IMG strongly supported the IRA, adopting the slogan "Victory for the IRA".
 After the events of Bloody Sunday John Lennon and Yoko Ono attended a protest in London while displaying a Red Mole newspaper with the headline "For the IRA, Against British Imperialism".